apigeek3000/api-jam-1-fundamentals/cloud-shell-tutorial.md

 ### **Part 1B - Test and debug the API Proxy**

 Let us test the newly built API proxy.
-You can use any HTTP client like cURL or Postman, or the [Apigee Debug Tool](https://cloud.google.com/apigee/docs/api-platform/debug/trace?hl=en).
+You can use any HTTP client like cURL, Postman, or your browser URL.

 1.  **Get API Hostname**